ryansteinfurth/personal-monte-carlo-simulation/README.md

 This is the only way to start it.
 The app opens in its own desktop window;
 closing the window stops the server.

-`app.py` is a Streamlit script, but it will not render on its own — it checks for an environment variable that only `run.py` sets, so `streamlit run app.py` refuses and tells you to use `run.py` instead.
+`app.py` is a Streamlit script, but it will not render on its own.
+It checks for an environment variable that only `run.py` sets, so `streamlit run app.py` refuses and tells you to use `run.py` instead.